cpf0079/CSPT/README.md

 ## Self-supervised training
 **Step 1.** Prepare the training/validation data and txt files.

-* each line in .txt files should be like "vid_X1_X2.mp4" (X1 denotes the distortion type, X2 denotes the frame number)
+* each item in .txt files should be like "vid_X1_X2.png" (vid denotes the video name, X1 denotes the distortion type, X2 denotes the frame number)

 **Step 2.** Uncertainty-based ranking to split target domain into subdomains by running:
 ```